aaqibb13/e-COM/README.md

 ## Upcoming Features
 - DRF addition
      - Serialization of Data
-     - Endpoints for incorporation of frontend frameworks
+     - Endpoints for incorporation/opportunity to add frontend frameworks like React/Angular.